 Simon Dyson and Oliver Wilson had their second win – and fourth in five games since first being paired together two years ago – when they beat Henrik Stenson and Alvaro Quiros 2&1.

 It was brilliant stuff from all four players.
 A birdie two on the last would have given the English pair a 12-under-par 59 and their opponents were nine under when it finished.

-On Wednesday morning, Dyson was even a doubt for the match after contracting food poisoning but he has been one of the stars of the show so far.
+On Wednesday morning, Dyson was even a doubt for the match after contracting food poisoning but he has been one of the stars of the show.

-“I was on death’s door,” said the Yorkshire player, who had only a slice of toast all day after being advised to stay in bed.
+“I was on death’s door,” said the English player, who had only a slice of toast all day.

 “I was not 100% yesterday but today was good and we are gelling fantastically well.
 Paul asked who was my ideal partner and I said Ollie straightaway.”

 Chris Wood and Anthony Wall, both of whom were drafted in because of the withdrawals, are also unbeaten, this time overcoming Miguel Angel Jimenez and Soren Kjeldsen 3&2.

 That lacked the fireworks of their first-day drubbing of Stenson and Robert Karlsson but Wall sealed the win with a long bunker shot which Nick Dougherty described as “unbelievable”.

 By then Dougherty and Ross Fisher had hit back from their first-day loss to beat Soren Hansen and Peter Hanson 3&2.

 That match was closed out in style when Fisher curled in a 25-footer for an eagle on the 541-yard 16th to move them to nine under.